Greenhouse Software: Early history: founding, seed funding, and Series A round (2012–2014)

-Later history: Series B round and Series C round (2015–present)
+Series B round and Series C round (2015)

 In March 2015, Greenhouse secured $13.6 million in its Series B round led by Benchmark.
 The Social+Capital Partnership, Felicis Ventures and Resolute Ventures participated in the funding round.
 Benchmark's Matt Cohler joined Greenhouse's board of directors.
 According to CEO Daniel Chait, the company's valuation grew by 2.5 times since the Series A round.
 The company aimed to use the money to expand the sales team and to handle security audits and internationalization.
 It further planned to improve its product to better predict ways to get superior candidates.

 In August 2015, Greenhouse received $35 million in its Series C round led by Thrive Capital.
 Between its Series B and Series C rounds, the company nearly doubled the number of customers, from 450 to 800.
 The company had 125 employees when it closed its Series C round, up from 45 in the beginning of 2015.
 Because Greenhouse had only 10% of its customer base outside of the United States, it planned to use the funding for increasing the sales team outside the U.S. They also planned to improve the site infrastructure and complete several confidential research and development ventures.
 Greenhouse is based in New York City but has an office in San Francisco and intends to add offices abroad.

 In August 2015, at the request of The New York Times, the research firm CB Insights ran tests based on funds raised and employee retention rate to predict which startups would become the next unicorns, companies with at least a $1 billion valuation.
 CB Insights predicted that Greenhouse would become a unicorn.

-In 2015, Greenhouse Software was on the Forbes cloud 100 list.
+Later history: private equity takeover (2021–present)

+In January 2021, it was reported that TPG invested $47 million at a valuation of $820 million and spent $450 million buying shares from existing investors taking a majority stake in the company.
+Debt financing for the investment was provided by Carlyle Global Credit and AB Private Credit Investors.

 Product

 Greenhouse provides a recruiting software as a service.
 Greenhouse sells annual licenses to companies, allowing them to use Greenhouse's software.
 Greenhouse collects into one dashboard the job seekers' applications from different routes like employment websites and referrals.
 Greenhouse is an open platform that uses an application programming interface (API) to facilitate the aggregation.
+From early on, the company was aiming to be a hub for recruiting applications and, as a result, it integrates with a large number of other SaaS products such as Zapier, Workato, HireView, Connectifier, and Clara Labs.
 To determine which job posts are more effective, it allows companies to do A/B testing.
 Greenhouse lets companies create a uniform interview procedure so candidates can be judged based on the same rubric.
 It aggregates a candidate's resumes and interview feedback for comparison with the job opening's specifications.
 It allows companies to compare candidates against each other and to compare their hiring metrics against the industry standards.